DBojsen/Azure-Data-Factory-CI-CD-tools/docs/Deployment/deployment-advanced.md

 You should only include the properties that you want to have changed.

 ## <span style="color:purple">Map names of Key Vault Linked Services</span>
-If you only have one Key Vault linked service in each environment, then it doesnøt matter if there are differences in the name between environments.\
+If you only have one Key Vault linked service in each environment, then it doesn't matter if there are differences in the name between environments.\
 Like KeyVaultDev, KeyVaultTest & KeyVaultProd (but why would you)\
 The task will automatically detect the name of the Key Vault Linked Service and make the appropriate mapping.\
 If you have more than one, and they have the same name in all environments, then no mapping is needed.\